Viva con Agua de Sankt Pauli: Aim and Structure

 Viva con Agua de Sankt Pauli e.V. is a non-profit organization from the city district Sankt Pauli in Hamburg, Germany.
 The organization is built up as an "open network" which means that it mainly consists of individual initiatives with the support of the organization’s head office in Hamburg.

 The aim of the association is to provide people in countries with needs with access to drinking water and sanitation.

-Therefor the organization acts in conjunction with project partner like the Welthungerhilfe (one of the biggest private aid organisations in Germany) and local partners in the projects country.
+Therefore the organization acts in conjunction with project partner like the Welthungerhilfe (one of the biggest private aid organisations in Germany) and local partners in the projects country.

 Viva con Agua’s firm belief is that even the most serious topics in the world can be battled with joy.
 Most of the donations are collected through the work at Festival and Dancing Events.
 The NGO partners up with festival organizer and has mobilized around 15,000 mostly young volunteers.
 The young volunteers receive free tickets to festival areas, where they collect cups.
 Usually these cups have a deposit fee of one Euro or more.
 This way all the festival visitors can easily donate, while partying together.
 This is way Viva con Agua calls itself an All Profit Organisation.